Women's football in Norway

 Women's football in Norway is one of the traditional powers of women's football.
 The Norwegian Women's Football Championship is a tournament reserved for women's football teams divided into six levels, consisting of a national championship in the top three under the management of the Norwegian Football Association (NFF), while the lower ones are managed by various regional associations.
 Toppserien is the biggest football division in Norway by importance and is followed by the 1st division hierarchy.
 The Norwegian football system consists of a series of alloys linked to each other by hierarchy through promotions and relegations.
 In each division the teams face an Italian round with round-trip matches.
 Three points are assigned to the winning team, one point for each team in the event of a draw and zero points for the losing team.

 History

 Women's football has been played in Norway as early as 1928.
-Målfrid Kuvås is widely considered the mother of women's Norwegian football and was instrumental in getting the ban of womens football in Norway reversed.
+Målfrid Kuvås is widely considered the mother of women's Norwegian football and was instrumental in getting the ban of women's football in Norway reversed.
 The Norwegian Football Federation (NFF) first officially recognised women's football in 1976 and the first national team was established two years later with Per Pettersen becoming Norway's first manager.
 The first ever win for the female national side came against Northern Ireland and the first major achievement came in 1987 when they won the European Championship after beating Sweden in the final.